-Admissions Policy for entry 2021-2022
+Admissions Policy for entry 2024-2025

 Northern Lights Learning Trust is the Admissions Authority for the school.
 The Local Governing Body of St Peter's Elwick CofE Primary School considers the admissions on behalf of the Trust Board.
 This means that a committee of the governing body consider all applications sent to them by the Local Authority, according to the criteria as stated below.
 This policy has been agreed following consultation between the Governing Body, the Diocesan Board of Education, all other Admissions Authorities in the area and interested parties and parents through our web site.
-This policy gives regard to the "School Standards and Framework Act 1998, as amended by the Education Act 2011," "School Admissions (Admission Arrangements and Coordination of Admissions Arrangements (England) Regulations 2012" and "School Admissions Code, February 2012."
+This policy gives regard to the "School Standards and Framework Act 1998, as amended by the Education Act 2011," "School Admissions (Admission Arrangements and Coordination of Admissions Arrangements (England) Regulations 2012" and "School Admissions Code, 2021."

-Applications must be made on the Common Application Form (available from the Local Authority) by the determined closing date and an offer will be made by the Local Authority on behalf of the school, on the National offer date.
+Applications in the normal round must be made on the Common Application Form (available from the Local Authority) by the determined closing date and an offer will be made by the Local Authority on behalf of the school, on the National offer date.
 Applications, received after the closing date, will only be considered after all those received by the closing date have been considered.
 Parents must indicate which category they are applying for and should provide supplemental evidence in support of the application.
 This will enable the governing body to make an informed decision.
+Applications for in-year admissions must also be made on the In year School Transfer Form (also available from the Local Authority) and should be forwarded by the current school for consideration.

-The Admission policy is applied if the number of applications exceeds the number of places which is 15.
+The Admission policy is applied if the number of applications exceeds the Published Admission Number (PAN) which is 15.